RBEGamer/AquaCPU_Refill_Extention/README.md

 * Esay Tank setup
 * Sensor state failsafe
 * FPGA based sensor state failsafe
+* CAN bus interface for interfacing with other AquaCPU Devices

 # PARTS
 * 2 Water level sensors for the refill tank